-My favorite place in the world is The Netherlands during tulip time.
+Traveling to the Skagit Valley in Washington State, is not the place one would normally think of when trying to see tulips.
+The Netherlands is and my favorite place in the world is during tulip time.
 Tulips are my favorite flower and looking at fields of tulips just makes me happy.
 I love looking at pictures of tulips, I subscribe to flicker accounts that have tulips and follow people on instagram.
 Then, one day, I realized that some of the photos were not in Holland but were in the state of Washington.
 I decided that I had to go there and began to plan my trip to Washington to see the tulips.

 Skagit Valley Washington

 The Skagit Valley in Washington is in the perfect location in Washington.
 Between Seattle and Vancouver BC, to the south and north and San Juan Islands, and the North Cascade National Park to the west and east.
 The largest town is Mount Vernon which has a quant downtown, La Conner which is a small town with an arts scene and a nice waterfront area and Anacortes which used to be a fishing village but now is a popular place to retire.
 But what makes Skagit Valley special is its fertile land.
 In the Skagit Valley over 80 different crops are grown there.
 They are the state's leading producer of strawberries and red potatoes.
 But most importantly, more tulips, daffodil and iris bulbs are grown there than any other place in all of America.

 Skagit Valley, Washington, perfect location and fertile land

 Usually taking place April 1-30th, but can change due to when the tulips are ready.
 The tulip festival in many ways is a driving tour of all the fields in farms spread out in Skagit Valley.
 So you will definitely need a car when visiting the tulips.
 However, you can bike and there are several tours

 that you can take.
 Before going to the Tulip Festival, I printing a map

 Head to the tulip festival for tulips galore